inspircd/docs/docs/4/breaking-changes.md

 - Perl 5.26+ is now required by `./configure` and all of the included Perl tools.

-- Windows 10 build 17061 is now the minimum supported version of Windows.
+- Windows 10 April 2018 Update is now the minimum supported version of Windows.

 ### Modules